Report: Ex-LSU AD wanted Miles fired amid sexual complaints

 Executive deputy athletics director Verge Ausberry has been suspended 30 days and senior associate athletic director Miriam Segar 21 days.
 Both are suspended without pay and ordered to undergo sexual violence training.

-Miles, who now coaches at Kansas, was investigated after two female student workers accused him of inappropriate behavior.
+Miles, who now coaches at Kansas, was investigated after two female student workers in LSU’s football program accused the coach of inappropriate behavior.

-Alleva recommended to then-LSU President King Alexander that Miles be fired with cause.
+Alleva recommended to the then-LSU president that Miles be fired with cause.
 In an email dated June 2013, Alleva wrote Miles was guilty of “insubordination, inappropriate behavior, putting the university, athletic dept (cq) and football program at great risk.”

+The Taylor Porter review had been kept confidential for about eight years until a redacted version of it was released this week after a lawsuit filed by USA Today.

 Miles, who was hired by LSU in 2005 and won a national title in 2007, remained the Tigers’ coach until he was fired during the 2016 season when the Tigers were 2-2.

-Miles has strenuously denied allegations he made sexual advances toward students and has said he merely sought to serve as a mentor for people who expressed to him an interest in pursuing careers in sports.
+Miles, 67, has denied allegations he made sexual advances toward students and has said he merely sought to serve as a mentor for students who expressed an interest in pursuing careers in sports.

 Kansas has issued a statement saying it is reviewing the recent revelations before deciding upon any action regarding Miles’ status as coach.

+The Husch Blackwell report, which revisits the Miles investigation, also describes how the former coach “tried to sexualize the staff of student workers in the football program by, for instance, allegedly demanding that he wanted blondes with big breasts, and ‘pretty girls.’”

-Meanwhile, LSU has not fired anyone whose conduct was criticized in the Husch Backwell report.
+Meanwhile, LSU has not fired any current employees whose conduct was criticized in the Husch Blackwell report.

-Interim President Tom Galligan said during a meeting Friday in Baton Rouge, Louisiana that he sought to be fair in issuing discipline.
-Galligan stressed that the independent report released Friday concluded that failures in responding to sexual misconduct complaints at LSU stemmed largely from ambiguous policies and a lack of resources for “overburdened” employees tasked with handling such complaints.
+Interim President Tom Galligan said during an LSU Board of Supervisors meeting Friday in Baton Rouge, Louisiana, that he sought to be fair in issuing discipline.
+Galligan stressed that the independent report concluded that failures in responding to sexual misconduct complaints at LSU stemmed largely from ambiguous policies and a lack of resources for “overburdened” employees tasked with handling such matters.

-“People will be unhappy either way,” Galligan said of how the university chooses to discipline individuals cited for making mistakes in the report by the Husch Blackwell law firm.
+“People will be unhappy either way,” Galligan said of how the university chooses to discipline employees involved in the scandal.

 Galligan then read an excerpt from the report stating that such employees “were not served well by the leadership of the university.”

-Attorney Scott Schneider, who led the Husch Blackwell probe, said that while LSU does not have a monopoly on mishandling sexual misconduct cases, the university “has been very slow to develop policies and infrastructure and personnel that was really required” to ensure compliance with federal Title IX laws that deal broadly with gender equity in education, and which also apply to instances of sexual violence or harassment at educational institutions.
+Attorney Scott Schneider, who led the Husch Blackwell review, said that while LSU does not have a monopoly on mishandling sexual misconduct cases, the university “has been very slow to develop policies and infrastructure and personnel that was really required” to ensure compliance with federal Title IX laws.
+Those laws deal broadly with gender equity in education and also apply to instances of sexual violence or harassment at educational institutions.

 Schneider found that LSU leadership “responded in a lackluster fashion” when officials who handled Title IX compliance requested more resources.